 Medical marijuana cards must be renewed every two years.

 Medical marijuana cardholders can also lawfully possess, transport, or purchase more marijuana than recreational users.
-If you have a medical marijuana card, you can lawfully possess up to 2.5 ounces of marijuana or up to 12.5 grams of marijuana concentrate without facing any type of charges.
+If you have a medical marijuana card, you can lawfully possess up to 2.5 ounces of marijuana or up to 12.5 grams of marijuana concentrate without facing any type of charge.
 You can also cultivate up to 12 plants, but you must do so in an enclosed, locked space.

 Simply having a medical marijuana card does not mean that you can drive a vehicle while you are under the influence of cannabis.